aitjcize/Overlord/go/src/overlord/README.md

 # Enable SSL Support

 To ensure the privacy of the communication with the overlord server via the web frontend.
-It`s encouraged to enable SSL on a production environment.
+It's encouraged to enable SSL on a production environment.

 You can either use a CA-signed SSL certificate or a self-signed SSL certificate.
-We usually use a self-signed certificate in the factory since we can`t be 100% sure we are the only one that have access to the server.
+We usually use a self-signed certificate in the factory since we can't be 100% sure we are the only one that have access to the server.
 If the partner have access to the server, they can steal your SSL certificate file!

 To generate a self-signed SSL certificate, you need the openssl software suite